Cloud Software Development: All You Need to Know

 • Cloud apps offer a high level of customization to users and developers.
 Web apps are not highly customizable.

-Social media websites, online banking and e-Commerce stores are good examples of web-based solutions.
+Social media websites, online banking and eCommerce stores are good examples of web-based solutions.
 Dropbox, Slack and Gmail are some typical cloud-based solutions.

 Cloud Models: Public, Private, Community, Hybrid

-There are four basic cloud deployment models: public, private, community and hybrid.
+There are four basic cloud deployment models: public, private, community, and hybrid.
 Each model has its advantages and disadvantages.
 To choose the right model for your project, you should consider a range of factors such as the number of users, privacy concerns, budget and more.

-• lots of people use your application
+• Lots of people use your application.

-• your projects require team collaboration
+• Your projects require team collaboration.

-• your vendor has a well-established security policy
+• Your vendor has a well-established security policy.

-• you need additional capacity for peak times.
+• You need additional capacity for peak times.

-Private clouds are not available to the general public.
+Private clouds are not available to the public.
 They are designed for the needs of a specific company and its exclusive use.
 While such solutions are quite costly, they provide a more individual approach, enhanced customization and better data control.
 The private model suits you if:

-• your project is continually changing and growing.
+• Your project is continually changing and growing.

 Note!
 Some companies dealing with public cloud technologies offer a private version and vice versa, so you can develop cloud-based personal software as well as a public version while working with a single provider.

-Community clouds provide the ability to share infrastructure, data and resources between several organizations.
+Community clouds provide the ability to share infrastructure, data, and resources between several organizations.

-This deployment model is perfect for multiple companies that want to collaborate within one domain (e.g. healthcare).
+This deployment model is perfect for multiple companies that want to collaborate within one domain (e.g., healthcare).

 The hybrid cloud is a mix of the two previous models.
 This model includes both public and private options and provides different control levels (external and internal).
 The hybrid cloud is convenient because you can choose the most suitable environment for each aspect of your business.
 The drawback is that you must keep an eye on all of them simultaneously to ensure that the whole process is in order.
 The cost is also higher.

-You may use a hybrid cloud if you provide services for numerous clients, and a public cloud is necessary to interact with them, but data security is of high importance and should be kept within a virtual private network.
+You may use a hybrid approach if you provide services for numerous clients, and a public cloud is necessary to interact with them, but data security is of high importance and should be kept within a virtual private network.

 Types of Cloud Services